 Measuring Dog Temperament

 As of 2016, the ATTS has conducted tests on 33,925 individual dogs.
-That’s nothing to scoff at.
-And given the total tested dogs thus far, the average pass rate is 83.4%, though the passing rate varies by breed.
+It’s not a massive sample size, though that’s also nothing to scoff at.
+And given the total tested dogs thus far, the average pass rate is 83.4%, though the rate of passing varies by breed.

 The ATTS takes into account a number of factors, such as age (minimum 18 months), training, health and temperament.
 But how exactly are these tests conducted?

 The typical temperament test will take roughly 12 minutes.
 According to ATTS, a dog is placed on a loose leash in an environment with 3 evaluators.
 They’re then given a variety of stimuli to gauge the reaction of the dog.